In the UK, we are fortunate to have the luxury of water running directly into our homes and buildings.

 Scale inhibitors and water softeners can be used to minimise the build-up of scale.

-Corrosion is a naturally occurring process that converts a refined metal (such as iron) to oxidise or causes a refined metal, which gradually causes the integrity of the plant equipment to become compromised.
+Corrosion is a naturally occurring process that causes a refined metal (such as iron) to oxidise, or converts a refined metal, which gradually causes the integrity of the plant equipment to become compromised.

 The problems caused by corrosion are similar to scale.
 But corrosion can also lead to leaks, which can result in catastrophic failures within a pressurised system.